xiangp126/uChatDEMO/README.md

 It is a Demo Tool for studying peer to peer communication through NAT.

-As Demo Implied, This Version Was Implemented Using Mid-man Transfer, Which Was The Easiest But Relativly robust Method.
+As name Demo implied, this tool was Implemented using mid-man Transfer, which was the relatively easy but robust method.

-It Is Part of The p2p_communication-libev, Which Was Updated Version of This p3p_communication-demo.
+It is part of the p2p_communication-libev, which was updated Version of this Demo.

 You May Need These Basic Requirement to Read This Source: